Rhye's and Fall of Civilization: Reception

 The inclusion of fan scenarios in Beyond the Sword was well received by critics.
 Rhye's and Fall of Civilization was singled out for praise by several reviewers.
 Tom Chick of Yahoo!
-Games called it "one of the most exciting and robust mods you'll ever see for a game", while GameSpot's Andrew Park said it "provided a fresh new coat of paint to the core Civilization gameplay".
+Games called it "one of the most exciting and robust mods you'll ever see for a game", while GameSpots Andrew Park said it "provided a fresh new coat of paint to the core Civilization gameplay".
 A review of Civilization IV: Beyond the Sword also praised Rhye's and Fall for being superior to the official Firaxis game mods.